louislam/uptime-kuma/CONTRIBUTING.md

 ### Recommended Pull Request Guideline

-Before deep into coding, discussion first is preferred.
-Creating an empty pull request for discussion would be recommended.
+Before diving deep into coding, having a discussion creating an empty pull request for discussion is prefered.
+The rationale behind this is that we might know which PRs do some work into the same direction and can point out pitfalls / conflicts.

 1. Fork the project
 2. Clone your fork repo to local